dannygupta19/BLOGHUB/README.md

 # Note

-All the blogs stored locally by using redux so if you restart the application all the changes will fade away.
+All the blogs stored locally by using redux so if you restart the application all the changes will disappear.